Risk and Crisis Management

 Importance and Commitment

-Having effective and efficient risk management as its commitment, the Board of Directors approved the Risk Governance Framework to define oversight responsibilities and authorities that demonstrate strong coordination, collaboration and communication among the Board of Directors, the management and relevant functions for managing all aspects of risk in accordance with PTTEP's policies.
-Ultimately, PTTEP intends to ensure that key risks and emerging risks are well managed to prevent the arising of negative surprise, reduce potential losses, and minimize recurrence risks.
+Having effective and efficient risk management as its commitment, the Board of Directors approved the Risk Governance Framework to define oversight responsibilities and authorities that demonstrate strong coordination, collaboration and communication among the board level, the management and business unit level for managing all aspects of risk in accordance with PTTEP's policies effectively.
+In addition, the Board of Directors also approves the Risk Appetite Statement to be used as a framework for all PTTEP business operations and seeking for business opportunities with acceptable risks.
+Ultimately, PTTEP intends to ensure that key risks, especially risks with high impact to corporate level (Corporate Risk), and emerging risks are well managed to prevent the arising of negative surprise, reduce potential losses, and minimize recurrence risks.

-PTTEP establishes Enterprise Risk Management Policy and Framework approved by the Risk Management Committee that emphasize on proactive risk management practices and strong risk culture, and establishes systematic Risk Management Process that aligned with international standard ISO 31000.
+PTTEP establishes Enterprise Risk Management Policy and Framework approved by the Risk Management Committee that emphasize on proactive risk management practices and strong risk culture, and establishes systematic Risk Management Process that aligned with international standard ISO 31000:2018.
+In addition, the frameworks of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Enterprise Risk Management – Integrating with Strategy and Performance (COSO ERM 2017) and COSO Enterprise Risk Management – Applying Enterprise Risk Management to Environmental, Social and Governance-related Risks (COSO ESG 2018) have been applied to enhance integration of enterprise risk management, strategic planning, and ESG-related risk management.
 PTTEP management and employees at all levels have responsibility on effective risk management and promoting comprehensive risk management to contractors, suppliers, and business partners, to assure the achievement of PTTEP's vision, mission, strategy and business objectives to serve sustainable growth and create short- and long-term values to stakeholders.

 1. Enterprise Risk Management Framework

-PTTEP aims to integrate risk management into business activities and decision-makings which covering core business activities in PTTEP such as strategic planning process and execution, investment and divestment decision-making, capital project management, and operations and business process management.
+PTTEP aims to integrate risk management into business activities and decision-makings which covering core business activities in PTTEP such as strategic planning management, investment and divestment decision-making, capital project management, operations and business process management including business continuity management, and ESG management.
 In addition, the Company implements risk management both in corporate level and operational level to ensure that all key risks are managed in accordance with risk appetite, allocates necessary resources for managing risk in proportion to the level of risk and cost benefit consideration, and monitors the progress of risk mitigation plans together with Key Risk Indicators (KRIs) which serve as a tool for early warning for timely executing prevention activities and properly setting up additional mitigation measures.

 To ensure all key risks are thoroughly and completely identified and effectively managed in accordance with the Three Lines Model, the risk management unit advises and works with the First Line Roles, which carry out their duties and concurrently manage risks as risk owners.
 The risk management unit also coordinates with other functions especially the Second Line Roles which supports risk management assistance on their own areas of expertise.
 One of them is compliance unit which shall monitor regulatory changes that may cause new risks or change risk levels.
 The internal audit unit, as the Third Line Roles, is responsible for the independent audit to ensure risk management implementing effectively and efficiently and provide recommendations for continuous improvement.
 Furthermore, the risk management unit and the internal audit unit shall exchange information to ensure that key risks are identified and managed continually.